Music, Theater and Sound Studies

 THEA 134.
 The Manhattan College Players.
 1 Credit.

 The study and performance of theatrical works for small and large ensembles.
 A public performance is given each term, along with a number of cabaret and/or vaudeville presentations.
 Prior theatrical experience is not required.
-Pass/Fail grading.
 May be repeated for credit (a maximum of three credits).
 Three hours a week.
-All students who participate in the ensemble for credit receive ten individual lessons from the director or an outside professional.
+All students who participate in the ensemble for credit receive ten individual lessons from the director or an outside professional, which are graded for individual development, attendance, and artistic maturity.

 THEA 190.
 Acting Skills and Techniques.
 3 Credits.

 Focuses on the basic techniques of sensory awareness, memory, improvisation, voice, character study and role preparation with emphasis on the works of Constantin Stanislavsky.
 Special projects include presentations and rehearsal techniques for scene study.
-Materials Fee: $75.
+Excursion Fee: $150.

 THEA 250.
 Modern Dance:Thought & Motion.
 3 Credits.